herreraja/herreraja.github.io/_posts/2019-07-28-design-data-intensive-applications.md

 During this process, we can make good use of MapReduce and Joins to obtain the desirable output.

-Examples and pictures has been taken from the same book [Design Data-Intensive Applications: Batch Processing] (https://dataintensive.net/) .
+Examples and pictures has been taken from the same book [Design Data-Intensive Applications](https://dataintensive.net/) .